-Super Circular Estate's innovation aim is to revolutionize the management of social housing associations towards more sustainable, resource-efficient decision making, delivery models and processes.
+Super Circular Estate's innovation aim is to revolutionise the management of social housing associations towards more sustainable, resource efficient decision making, delivery models and processes.
 The Super Circular Estate aspires to gather important information for estate owners and social housing corporations in the EU with similar challenges in comparable shrinkage regions.

 Main activity field:

 - Deconstructing the existing 10 story housing block built in 1968.

 - Reusing 75% - 100% of its material to construct three, and later potentially, sixteen houses in the same neighborhood.

 - Development of new construction methods with reusable materials.